cjbarrows/morbles/README.md

      - might be 2 updatePlayerStatus function calls, one in app.component and one in game-board :/ [ ] cache some of the server queries on the client-side [ ] BUG: gate on right-hand "lane" exits ball improperly (!)
-[ ] BUG: slight flicker when ball drops in from top
-    - I think this could be a short interim where it's not rendered at all (ie, in between the drop-in and the game board) [ ] BUG: bumper to gate (on same Y-axis): what should happen?
+[ ] BUG: bumper to gate (on same Y-axis): what should happen?
 [ ] BUG: if map doesn't have enough cells, mapForm still shows "air" in missing cells but they aren't loaded into physics [ ] also add 'gate handoff' when 'gate' is added to map